2020: Key predictions from Stategy Directors for the year (and decade)

 With such a turbulent time it is no surprise that politics was a topic of interest.
 Several interesting discussions were around the people in power and surprisingly how those in power are likely to

-stay in power over the next year and decade, these include Putin still being president, Trump to be president again, followed by Michelle Obama and Boris to continue to be in power.
+stay in power over the next year and decade.
+These include Putin still being President, Trump to be President again, followed by Boris to continue to be in power.
 This is interesting seeing as all of these high profile politicians have been controversial in current times.

 Overall, the predictions for the year and decade varied drastically and covered a range of sectors.
-We'd love to hear what your predictions are for the year and decade.
-So please get in touch at
+We always look forward to hearing these and the discussions that follow.
+We'd love to hear what your predictions are for the year and decade!
+Get in touch at email@example.com with yours.